Home » Days » International » Countdown to International Day Of The Girl Child? (2026)

 The Role of Education

-Girls completing secondary education ~ 66% globally as of the most recent reports
+Girls completing secondary education~ 66% globally according to recent reports

 Global Initiatives and Campaigns